IBM-Cloud/docs/openwhisk/openwhisk_packages.md

 ## Creating and using trigger feeds
 {: #openwhisk_package_trigger}

 Feeds offer a convenient way to configure an external event source to fire these events to a {{site.data.keyword.openwhisk_short}} trigger.
-This example shows how to use a feed in the Alarms package to fire a trigger every second, and use a rule to invoke an action every second.
+This example shows how to use a feed in the Alarms package to fire a trigger every second, and how to use a rule to invoke an action every second.

 1. Get a description of the feed in the `/whisk.system/alarms` package.